FortAwesome/react-fontawesome/README.md

 ### Processing `<i>` tags into `<svg>` using Font Awesome

+Our hope and intention is that React users will use this package (`react-fontawesome`) when using Font Awesome.
+This component leverages React's architecture and philosophy.

+However, **if you cannot use these components everywhere in your app and still have `<i>` tags on your page that need to be converted to `<svg>` tags we can still help you**.

 A basic installation of [Font Awesome](https://fontawesome.com/get-started) has the ability to automatically transform `<i class="fas fa-coffee"></i>` into `<svg class="...">...</svg>` icons.
 This technology works with the browser's DOM, [`requestAnimationFrame`][raf], and [`MutationObserver`][mo].

 When using the `@fortawesome/fontawesome-svg-core` package this **behavior is disabled by default**.
-This project uses that package so you will have to explicitly enable it like this:
+(We would _highly_ recommend you use `FontAwesomeIcon` if you can) This project uses that core package so you will have to explicitly enable it like this:

+To configure the core library to convert non-React'ified parts of your App:

 ```javascript
 import { dom } from '@fortawesome/fontawesome-svg-core'